RomlinGroup/Flatpack/README.md

 ## Edge artificial intelligence

 Edge artificial intelligence uses local devices to enhance decision-making near data sources, improving privacy, response times, and security while reducing reliance on cloud connectivity.
-Benefits include decreased latency, improved scalability, and reduced bandwidth and energy usage.
+Benefits include decreased latency, improved scalability, and reduced energy usage.

 > "Edge artificial intelligence (AI), or AI at the edge, is the implementation of artificial intelligence in an edge computing environment, which allows computations to be done close to where data is actually collected, rather than at a centralized cloud computing facility or an offsite data center." ([Red Hat 2023](https://www.redhat.com/en/topics/edge-computing/what-is-edge-ai))